tnm/telstar/README.md

 * [redis-py](http://github.com/andymccurdy/redis-py "redis-py")

-telstar is directly inspired by Dave Jeffery's tinchy, Leah Culver's tinytinyurl, and also by Cake's song Daria (which was playing in the couple of minute when telstar was written).
+telstar is directly inspired by Dave Jeffery's tinchy, Leah Culver's tinytinyurl, and also by Cake's song Daria (which was playing in the couple of minutes when telstar was written).

 author: Ted Nyman